easypaysy/easypaysy.github.io/_posts/2019-12-01-why-easypaysy.md

 Not to say that there haven't been improvements:

-HD wallets, and the BIP39 seed format are a great improvement over the early wallet software, where many lost their funds for not properly backing up the data.
+HD wallets, and the BIP39 seed format are a great improvement over the early wallet software, where many lost their funds for not properly backing up their data.

-Also, the UI (user interface) of most modern wallet apps, are way more user friendly than they used to be.
+Also, the UI (user interface) of most modern wallet apps, is way more user friendly than it used to be.

-However, there isn't yet a widely used standard to hide the addresses from the user experience.
+However, there isn't yet a widely used standard to hide addresses from the user experience.

 Bitcoin addresses are really not meant for humans.
 Nobody should be forced to make or receive payments to a crypto-address, much as nobody expect you to navigate the world wide web just by using IP addresses.